It can sometimes be confusing whether to use heat or cold when treating sore muscles or an injury. But keep these facts in mind.

-When muscles work, chemical byproducts are produced that need to be eliminated.
+When muscles work, chemical byproducts are made that need to be eliminated.
 When exercise is very intense, there may not be enough blood flow to eliminate all the chemicals.
 It is the buildup of chemicals (for example, lactic acid) that cause muscle ache.
 Because the blood supply helps eliminate these chemicals, use heat to help sore muscles after exercise.

-Relieves pain by numbing the affected area.
+Eases pain by numbing the affected area.

 Reduces swelling and inflammation.